-The Consortium’s joint efforts focus on addressing the needs of people who use drugs, (PWUD), men who have sex with men (MSM), transgender people (TG) and women living with HIV (WLHIV) in a capacity building and coordinated advocacy on HIV resource mobilization, budget advocacy, fiscal accountability.
+The Consortium’s joint efforts focus on addressing the needs of people who use drugs, men who have sex with men, trans* people and women living with HIV in the capacity building and coordinated advocacy on HIV resource mobilization, budget advocacy, fiscal accountability.
 Our task is to build community-led initiatives and political support for strategic, sufficient and sustainable investments in services along the continuum of HIV care for key populations.

 The scope of work and activities are designed to maximize capacity of consortium’s member organizations and their impact of advocacy to improve funding environment for sufficient allocation of resources for HIV programs in countries of EECA.
 This will be achieved through developing opportunities to learn with creation and facilitation of regional mechanisms which can act in a coordinated manner to address issues that are common across countries.

-Learning cycles of the project are composed in five interlinked thematic areas that are prioritized for building capacity of community-led networks to maximize their contribution to increased and sustainable financing of HIV response on national levels.
-An opportunity to learn and get supported will be open for members of EHRA, ECOM and EWNA as well as for community-led organizations from countries of the Consortium operation.
+Learning in practice cycles of the project are composed in five interlinked thematic areas that are prioritized for building capacity of community-led networks to maximize their contribution to increased and sustainable financing of HIV response on national levels.
+An opportunity to learn and get supported is open for members of EHRA, ECOM and EWNA as well as for community-led organizations from countries of the Consortium operation.
 Those cycles are:

 - Organizational Sustainability.